Pagan: Autogeny: Reception

 Pagan: Autogeny received praise by several critics.
 Writing for Indie Games Plus, Joel Couture stated that the game was a "captivating, if heavy experience", stating "it's in its loneliness that the game is at its most powerful."
 Emily Rose of RE:BIND praised the game for merging its "gameplay mechanics into the narrative in a seamless fashion" and "choosing to show the gloomier and more spiritual side of internet culture."
 Several critics also discussed the significance of the themes of identity in Autogeny, some proposing the game depicts the "complete expression" of "gender transition and the psychological condition of a person struggling with it."
 Jeremy Signor of Unwinnable described the game's themes as "inexorably queer", stating that Autogeny's representation of its characters and their identities depict "a plane of existence for trans women to explore themselves, to interact with other trans women, to mess around with the character creator as they forge bodies that they may not be able to as easily outside of the computer space."
 In contrast, Emily Rose of RE:BIND stated that "While it would be easy to read too deeply into certain elements of the game and deduce a straightforward commentary on topics like dysphoria, it's clear on a complete run that PAGAN is actually interested in a more broadly applicable subtext regarding the foundations of identity as a whole."

 Accolades

 Autogeny was an entrant in the Independent Games Festival held at the 2020 Game Developers Conference, and was a finalist for the 'Nuovo Award', given in "celebration of more esoteric and artful games".

-Legacy

-Autogeny was influential to the development of Agony of a Dying MMO, a game by independent developer Toni Hughes that explores similar themes and experiences of a defunct online game.
-Hughes stated that Autogeny was a significant influence and "got (me) thinking about how digital spaces shut down...it kind of opened up a whole new world of storytelling."